Microsoft Hybrid agent - Preview

 TargetSharingEPR value are set on Office 365 side only.
 The new URL is used to send requests from your Office 365 tenant to your on-premises Exchange organization for free/busy and migrations.
 You can view the specific values configured for each of these by running

-Get-OrganizationRelationship from a remote PowerShell session connected to your Office 365 tenant.
-The following shows example output that you might see when you run the
+Get-OrganizationRelationship from an Exchange Online PowerShell connection o your Office 365 tenant.
+The following example shows the output that you might see when you run the

 Installation details of the Hybrid agent can be viewed in the following locations on the server where it is installed.